tock/tock/doc/reference/trd-appid.md

 complete TBF Header and the compiled app binary.

-Integrity values MUST be computed over the TBF Header and Userspace Binary, i.e., from the start of the TBF object until `binary_end_offset`.
+Integrity values MUST be computed over the TBF Header and Userspace Binary, from the start of the TBF object until `binary_end_offset`.
 Computing an integrity value in a Credentials Footer MUST NOT include the contents of Footers.
 If new metadata associated with an application binary needs to be covered by